Venue: Bishops Bay Country Club

 All proceeds of Concert on the Green support the MSO’s Education and Community Engagement Programs.
 Make an additional contribution using the button above and it will be matched, up to $5,000, thanks to An Anonymous Friend.
 This means your donation will be doubled!
 Help us meet the $5,000 match!
 (Note: Sweepstakes tickets do not count towards the matching gift opportunity.)

-You’re invited to join us Monday, June 19 at Bishops Bay Country Club!
+You’re invited to join us Monday, June 19,2023!
 Play in the golf tournament and have your photo taken with Mike Leckrone, UW Band Director emeritus, who once again joins our event as celebrity guest.
 Plus, enjoy cocktails and hors d’oeuvres before the concert, followed by dinner.
 MSO’s dynamic Associate Conductor, Kyle Knox will lead the orchestra, and Professor Leckrone will guest conduct one piece.
 In celebration of Juneteenth, the Let Freedom Ring concert will feature selections by African American composers Florence Price and William Grant Still, plus Aaron Copland and Antonín Dvořák.
 Amelia Zitoun, winner of the MSO’s Bolz Young Artist Competition will also perform a dazzling solo with the orchestra.

 Antonín Dvořák, American Suite in A major, Op.
 98b, B. 190